 Following are some of the most common and preventable form of abuse and negligence in nursing homes in South Carolina and nationwide, which can all lead to potentially life-threatening injury:

-Pressure sores.
-If a mobility-challenged individual cannot readjust their body position at least one time every two hours, they can easily develop a pressure sore (also referred to as bed sores or pressure ulcers) as prolonged weighted pressure against a mattress, pad, or cushion constricts blood flow to a specific bodily area.
-When left untreated, a bedsore can quickly become infected, causing serious and life-threatening consequences.
-Nursing home patients are at risk for developing bedsores when the medical staff fails to regularly turn or reposition the patient’s body.
-Advanced stage pressure sores are usually the result of negligence by untrained or unskilled nurses and nurses’ aides.
-South Carolina law allows victims of neglect to recover damages for any medical or other costs associated with the wound, pain caused by the wound, and wrongful death when a patient dies from complications related to the wound.
+Advanced stage pressure sores are usually the result of negligence by untrained or unskilled nurses and nurses' aides.
+South Carolina law allows victims of negligence to recover damages for any treatment or other costs associated with the wound, pain caused by the wound, and preventable death when a resident dies from complications related to the wound.

 A leading and preventable cause of falls in nursing homes is when patients are dropped by staff while being transferred between beds and wheelchairs or into and out of toilet/bath facilities.
 Transfers can easily result in a patient getting dropped or falling when untrained or careless staff fail to follow proper safety protocols.

 Sample South Carolina nursing home fall damages can be found here.

 Medication errors result in some of the most easily preventable injuries in nursing homes across the nation.
-While they are not always life-threatening, some patients can suffer catastrophic harm simply because those responsible for their care failed to do their due diligence.
+While they are not always life-threatening, some patients can suffer catastrophic harm simply because those responsible for their protection failed to do their due diligence.

-Unless the patient is unable to participate in their care due to neurological or other disabilities, they should be able to understand why certain medications have been prescribed to them and how they are to be dispensed.
+Unless the patient cannot participate in their care due to neurological or other disabilities, they should understand why certain medications have been prescribed and how they are to be dispensed.
 Many patients are too embarrassed to question why they are receiving medications, even though it is within their legal rights.

 Deliberate abuse.
-As horrible as it is to think about, elderly nursing home residents are uniquely susceptible to physical abuse and emotional abuse.
+As horrible as it is to think about, elderly nursing home residents are uniquely susceptible to physical abuse, emotional abuse, and financial abuse.
 They are dependent, vulnerable, and incapable of defending themselves.

 If nursing home staff suspect a resident or other staff member of misconduct toward a patient, they are required to investigate the incident and separate the offender from the victim.
-Nursing facilities should also have adequate security measures in place to prevent outside visitors from entering the home and assaulting residents.
+Nursing facilities should also have adequate security measures to prevent outside visitors from entering the home and assaulting residents.